 Doing so will help determine the underlying cause and help your child receive proper treatment.

-In most instances however, cough can sound awful, but usually isn’t a sign of a serious condition.
+In most instances, however, a cough can sound awful, but usually isn’t a sign of a serious condition.
 (Source)

-In addition, a toddler’s cough, specially caused by a cold or a virus is amplified at night for a multiple reason’s.
+In addition, a toddler’s cough, especially caused by a cold or a virus is amplified at night for multiple reasons.

 According to KidsHealth.com, “Lots of coughs get worse at night.
 When your child has a cold, the mucus from the nose and sinuses can drain down the throat and trigger a cough during sleep.”

 How can I stop my toddler from coughing at night?

 That is the question of many exhausted parents as they try to calm and soothe a coughing toddler in the middle of the night.